 Firstly, whenever you’re crossing the road you absolutely have to make sure that you look both ways!
 Watch out for the bike lanes particularly at night, the last thing you want is to end up in hospital and miss out on all the fun!
 Also keep in mind that some people drive their scooters and mopeds in the bike lanes so be really mindful of where you’re walking and be safe!

 Secondly, cycling is without a doubt the simplest and most convenient way to get around.
 The city caters predominantly to bicycles.
 It’s a bit more work cycling around but it’s a lot of fun and you get to take in the city like a local.
 It’s also completely inexpensive and you get to hop and off wherever and whenever you want.
-Coming back after a night out on a bicycle is particularly memorable, it’s not something you get to do everyday if you’re not from the Netherlands, it won’t be something you forget soon after your ADE experience!
+My recommendation though is only use bicycles during the day if you want to visit the city or attend day time conference events, you don’t want to get caught up in any kind of accident on your way back from any night events!
+Reserve cycling for your most sober and conscious-minded moments!

 Before you ride anywhere you should read these safety guidelines including how to keep your bike safe and the rules of the road!